Tinkerforge/red-brick/image/readme.txt

 to install required tools.
 Next run

- ./clone-source.sh
+ ./update-source.sh

-to get the kernel and u-boot source code.
+to get or update the kernel and u-boot source code.
 Now the source can be compiled, run

  ./compile-source.sh <config-name>